charlie0129/e-ink-display-server/README.md

      | name  |       |     The user's name.     |
      | phone |       | The user's phone number. |

    - The user will be assigned an ID.
-It is returned as the reponse.
+It is returned as the response.

 2. Add a message